renekreijveld/UserAgentDetector/README.md

 * This plugin uses the excellent Mobile_Detect library: https://github.com/serbanghita/Mobile-Detect

+23-09-2015: Added link to go to plugin manager after installation, thanks Robert Kronshorst for this suggestion.
+UserAgentDetector now version 1.0.12.

 16-09-2015: Added test if class was correctly loaded.
 Of not, default to desktop.
 UserAgentDetector now version 1.0.11.